zhan4429/Intro_to_bioinfor_2025fall/tutorials/02-bioinfo.md

 - Review SLURM output (`.out`) and error (`.err`) files, as well as `.nextflow.log`, for troubleshooting.

-- Keep job scripts modular—reuse the same template for different nf-core pipelines by changing only the `nextflow run` command and parameters.

-- Start with small test runs (e.g., `-profile test`) before scaling up to full datasets.
+- Start with small test runs before scaling up to full datasets.